-Interior Location/Task Horizontal Vertical
+Horizontal Vertical

-Category Category
+Interior Location/Task Category Category

 Auditoriums - Assembly С -

-CAD drafting stations С А
+CAD drafting stations С A

 Conference Rooms - Meeting D В

-Conference Rooms - Video Conference Е D
+Conference Rooms - Video Conference E D

-Hospital patient rooms - general В Α
+Hospital patient rooms - general В A

 Hospital nursing stations - general D В

 Hospital lobby В А

 Hospital anesthetizing locations E С

 Hospital general critical care В А

 Hotel guest rooms - general С -

 Hotel lobby general lighting С -

 Library reading stacks D -

 Museum exhibit cases D В

 Open Office - Intensive VDT D В

 Open Office - Intermittent VDT E В

 Office lobby С А

 Office copy room С А

 Stairways and corridors В -

-Toilets and washrooms В Α
+Toilets and washrooms В A

-11.3.2.2 Luminance ratios do not exceed the following as per IESNA for tasks:
+11.3.2.2 Luminance ratios do not exce ESNA for tasks: ed the follow ving as per 2 points or N/A

-- 3:1 between the task and adjacent surroundings; - 10:1 between the task and remote (non-adjacent) surfaces; and - 20:1 between the brightest and darkest surface in the field of view; or 8:1 between rows of luminaires where there is indirect lighting and where ceiling luminance exceeds 124.1 fL (425 cd/m2).
+3:1 between the task and adjacent surroundings; 10:1 between the task and remote (non-adjacent) surfaces; and Not applicable where spaces are designed such that source/task eye geometry do not require IESNA Standard VDT compliant

+• 20:1 between the brightest and darkest surface in the field of view; or 8:1 between rows of luminaires where there is indirect lighting and where ceiling luminance exceeds 124.1 fL luminaires.
-11.3.2.3 The average luminance does not exceed the following values for given luminaire angles where there is direct lighting:

-- 248.1 fL (850 cd/m2) at 65° from the vertical; - 102.2 fL (350 cd/m2) at 75° from the vertical; or - 51.1 fL (175 cd/m2) at 85° from the vertical.
+(425 cd/m 2).
+11.3.2.3 The average luminance does not exceed the following values for given luminaire angles where there is direct lighting : 2 points or N/A 248.1 fL (850 cd/m2) at 65° from the vertical; 102.2 fL (350 cd/m2) at 75° from the vertical; or 51.1 fL (175 cd/m2) at 85° from the vertical.
 Not applicable where spaces are designed such that source/task eye geometry do not require IESNA Standard VDT compliant luminaires.